MA: 2 new bus routes coming to Methuen in April

 “Anything that helps with removing the transportation barrier for families is very important,” she said.
 “Its exciting.”

-Current routes on Broadway in Methuen and Lawrence are among their most popular, he said.
+Current routes on Broadway in Methuen and Lawrence are among the most popular, he said.

 Distributed by Tribune Content Agency, LLC.